wearemd/wordpress-starter/README.md

 │   │   ├── _all.sass                        # Sass file to register all development styles
 │   │   └── shame.sass                       # Here we put WIP style or dirty hacks
 │   │                                        # See csswizardry.com/2013/04/shame-css/
-│   ├── libs                                 # Libraries style folder
+│   ├── libs                                 # Libraries styles folder
 │   │   └── _all.sass                        # Sass file to register all libraries styles
-│   └── style.sass                           # Main Sass file used by as source by Gulp
+│   └── style.sass                           # Main Sass file used as source by Gulp
 │
 ├── .babelrc                                 # Tells Babel which presets and plugins to use ├── .tool-versions                           # Tells asdf which version to use locally